Jim Simons (golfer)

+Early life

+Simons was born in Pittsburgh and raised in suburban Butler, Pennsylvania.
+He attended Knoch High School in Saxonburg, Pennsylvania.

+Simons qualified for the 1967 U.S. Open at Baltusrol, played just after his junior year in high school.
+At age 17, he shot 165 (+25) and missed the 36-hole cut by seventeen strokes.

+Amateur career

-Born in Pittsburgh, and raised in suburban Butler, Pennsylvania, Simons attended Knoch High School in Saxonburg and later was a two-time All-American on the Wake Forest University golf team.
+Simons was a two-time All-American on the Wake Forest University golf team.
 He finished T-2 at the 1970 Canadian Amateur and finished runner-up at the 1971 British Amateur to Steve Melnyk.

-Simons is probably best remembered for nearly winning the U.S. Open in 1971 as an amateur.
+Simons is probably best remembered for nearly winning the 1971 U.S. Open as an amateur.
 At the age of 21, he shot a third-round 65 to take a two-shot lead after 54 holes at Merion Golf Club near Philadelphia.
-That set up the possibility of Simons becoming the first amateur to win the event since Johnny Goodman in 1933.
 A stroke out of the lead on the final hole, his tee shot found the rough and he double bogeyed.
-Simons carded a 76 to finish tied for fifth, three shots out of the Monday playoff, won by Lee Trevino.
+Simons carded a 76 to finish tied for fifth, three shots out of a playoff.

-Four years earlier, Simons had qualified for the U.S. Open in 1967 at Baltusrol, played just after his junior year in high school.
-At age 17, he shot 165 (+25) and missed the 36-hole cut by 17 strokes.
+Professional career

 Simons won three PGA Tour events during his career and had over three dozen top-10 finishes; his final win came at Pebble Beach in early 1982.
 His best finish in a major championship in the professional ranks was later that year, a tie for fifth in the PGA Championship.
 He was the first player to win a televised PGA Tour event using a metal driver.
 Simons also notably worked as an investment executive while golfing professionally.

 Simons played a handful of events on the Champions Tour after turning 50 in 2000.
-He was inducted into the Wake Forest University Athletics Hall of Fame in 1996.